rhsgsa/hybrid-cloud-coolstore/README.md

 ## Installation

-01. Provision an ACM Hub cluster in RHPDS
+01. Provision an ACM Hub cluster in RHPDS - All Services / OpenShift Workshop / OCP4 ACM Hub

-01. Login to OpenShift as `cluster-admin` using `oc login`
+01. Login to the ACM Hub Cluster as `cluster-admin` using `oc login`

-01. Install services - this will: install the OpenShift GitOps operator, install `gitea`, upload manifests to `gitea`, setup a `coolstore` Application that points to the manifests in `gitea` (app-of-apps pattern)
+01. Install services to the ACM Hub Cluster - this will: install the OpenShift GitOps operator, install `gitea`, upload manifests to `gitea`, setup a `coolstore` Application that points to the manifests in `gitea` (app-of-apps pattern)

 		make install